Breaking Rayleigh's curse for two unbalanced single-photon emitters: BLESS technique: Introduction

-The standard diffraction theory claims that the far-field linear optical imaging resolution is restricted by the Rayleigh limit \cite{Rayleigh_1879}: two point sources cannot be resolved if the distance between them is smaller than the point spread function (PSF) width, which is proportional to the radiation wavelength.
-There are many techniques allowing to overcome the Rayleigh limit \cite{Hemmer_Zapata_2012}, but most of them are based on nonlinear light-matter interaction \cite{Squier_Muller_2001}, complex systems of excitation and suppression of luminescence \cite{Muller_Schumann_Kraegeloh_2012}, and consequently have a very limited field of application.
+Fluorescence microscopy is essential for many biological applications.
+It uses dye molecules or quantum dots that emit photons to create images.
+The Rayleigh limit states that two emitters cannot be resolved if the distance between them is smaller than the point spread function (PSF) width $\sigma$, which is proportional to the wavelength $\lambda$~\cite{Rayleigh_1879}.

-A common strategy allowing super-resolved imaging is based on the usage of a prior information about the object.
-Describing the whole object with a few parameters reduces the imaging problem to the problem of statistical estimation.
-In particular, van~den~Bos group considered the problem of two point sources localization \cite{Van_Aert_den_Dekker_Van_Dyck_van_den_Bos_2002, Bettens_Van_Dyck_den_Dekker_Sijbers_van_den_Bos_1999}.
-Using the model of Gaussian PSF, they concluded that if the distance $d$ between sources is larger than PSF width $\sigma$, its estimation error $\Delta_d$ is proportional to $\frac{\sigma}{\sqrt{K}}$, where $K$ is the number of registered particles.
-If $d<\sigma$ then $\Delta_d \propto \frac{\sigma }{\sqrt{K}d/\sigma}$.
-Hence, the distance between two close point sources cannot be accurately estimated with a limited amount of data.
-This problem was named Rayleigh’s curse \cite{Tsang_Nair_Lu_2015}.

-Later Tsang~et~al showed the possibility to overcome Rayleigh’s curse \cite{Nair_Tsang_2016a, Nair_Tsang_2016b, Tsang_Nair_Lu_2015}.
-They considered the problem of resolving two equal point sources in terms of quantum Fisher information (QFI).
-They proved that QFI was independent of the distance $d$ value, which means that the parameter can in principle be precisely estimated beyond the Rayleigh limit.
-Moreover, the QFI limit can almost be saturated by practical measurement protocols: SPAtial-Mode DEmultiplexing (SPADE) \cite{Tsang_Nair_Lu_2015} and SuperLocalization by Image inVERsion interferometry (SLIVER) \cite{Nair_Tsang_2016a}.
-Both protocols make use of the PSF (or detection mode) shaping.
-In particular, the use of odd PSF instead of even Gaussian PSF breaks Rayleigh’s curse.
-This has been demonstrated in the set of proof-of-principle experiments \cite{Boucher_Fabre_Labroille_Treps_2020, Paur_Stoklasa_Grover_Krzic_Sanchez-Soto_Hradil_Rehacek_2018, Paur_Stoklasa_Hradil_Sanchez-Soto_Rehacek_2016, Tham_Ferretti_Steinberg_2017}.

-But it was later shown that the Rayleigh's curse can be overcome for the two-parameter object model only \cite{Bisketzi_Branford_Datta_2019, Bonsma-Fisher_Tham_Ferretti_Steinberg_2019, Peng_Lu_2021, Rehacek_Hradil_Stoklasa_Paur_Grover_Krzic_Sanchez-Soto_2017, Tsang_2018, Tsang_2019, Zhou_Jiang_2019}.
-Two unbalanced point sources with unknown intensity ratio \cite{Bonsma-Fisher_Tham_Ferretti_Steinberg_2019, Rehacek_Hradil_Stoklasa_Paur_Grover_Krzic_Sanchez-Soto_2017} or more than two equal sources \cite{Bisketzi_Branford_Datta_2019} cannot be precisely localized beyond the Rayleigh limit: the position estimation error increases polynomially with decreasing distance between sources.
-Generally, any object can be parameterized by its intensity moments.
-It was shown that the estimation errors of the first and the second intensity moments are independent of the object size, but the Rayleigh's curse is still valid for higher $k$-order moments $M_k$, resulting in $\Delta _{M_k}\propto d^{1-k/2}$, so they cannot be well estimated beyond the Rayleigh limit \cite{Tsang_2018, Tsang_2019, Zhou_Jiang_2019}.